 Wediquette Wednesday: What do I do if I don’t like my engagement ring?

-Question: The proposal couldn’t have been more romantic, except for one thing: The ring isn’t my style.
-My preference has long been white gold, but for some reason, my fiance picked yellow gold.
-Vintage makes me squeal, but the contemporary-style Princess cut now on my finger is leaving me a bit forlorn.
-What do I do?
+The proposal couldn’t have been more romantic and you are on Cloud 9, except for one thing: The ring isn’t your style.
+Your preference has long been white gold, but for some reason, your beloved picked yellow gold.
+Vintage makes you squeal, but the contemporary-style Princess cut now on your finger is leaving you a bit forlorn.

 As with all difficult conversations, honesty and tact are imperative, as is bringing to the situation kind and loving intentions.